 These plants are one of the easiest house plants to take care of and do not bother the owner that much.

 They have minimal watering requirements and they are one of the most common houseplants in North America.

 They require low to medium sunlight or bright indirect sunlight to grow.
 Avoid placing them in bright light because the sun may burn the leaves.

 The plants are natural air purifiers which makes them suitable for offices and indoors but why do your pothos leaves drip water?

-The second reasons being overwatering which again your pothos will remove the excess water through it’s leaves.
+The second reason being overwatering or too humid which again your pothos will remove the excess water through it’s leaves.

 We got into more detail below on why this happens to give you a better understanding of why your pothos leaves drip as well as is dripping bad and more.